Museu Romàntic – Casa Llopis

-The romantic collection, or Coleccion de Romanticismo, contrasts with the interior design of the house.
-The Ground floor shows the life of the family in its rooms, with the dining room, music room, ballroom, bedrooms, closets and game rooms.
+Coleccion de Romanticismo, contrasts with the interior design of the house.
+The Ground floor shows the life of the family in its rooms.
+It has the dining room, music room, ballroom, bedrooms, closets and game rooms.
 Its furniture is all from the 19th century with pieces made in Paris, Murano glass and bohemian crystals.
 In the gallery there two walls decorated with children’s scenes and, on the paving, a “Bis Bis” from the Napoleon era.
 This game consists of forty-nine polychrome tiles, with which the Llopis family and their guests amused themselves.
 The winery cellar used to be one of the biggest wine producers in Sitges.
 Today the Hospital de Sant Joan Baptista is the owner of the brand and the vineyards bequeathed by the last heir of Casa Llopis.
 However, it was on condition that the institution should preserve the cultivation and the quality of Sitges Malvasia.